tschikarski/shibboleth/Documentation/Configuration/MappingConfigurationFile/Index.rst

 In both ``*UserFieldsMapping`` sections you can use basically any TYPO3 field that exists in the user table.
 Take care of the few differences between fe_users and be_users (e.g. ``admin`` only exists in be_users).

 On auto-import, we set the email address field of the new TYPO3 user to the value transferred in ``REMOTE_USER``.
 However, we do not update this field later on.
-In case, the user entry in the user database behind Shibboleth is updated to reflect a new email address, this change will **not** appear in TYPO3.
-We could change this behaviour by *copying* these two lines to ``updateUserFieldsMapping``.
+This makes sense here, as the source field is also the user ID.

 On each subsequent authentication the user record is updated.
 In our example, only the ``admin`` flag is affected by the update.
 The idea here is to make sure a user is not given the "admin" privilege manually.
 (Again, this is a decision to be made in accordance to your requirements.)

 **Important hint:** If you want a field to be set in all cases, you have to put the configuration in *both* sections, ``createUserFieldsMapping`` **and** ``updateUserFieldsMapping``.
-(For the ``admin`` flag, we can omit this in ``createUserFieldsMapping``, as not setting the value is equivalent to setting it to 0.)

 Now to a frontend example: